 Introducing Panel members (IMs) should identify proposals they are acting on as IM1, IM2 and IM3 and check that conflict information is correct.
-We intend to upload agendas to the Extranet by 1 September.

 Where possible, UKRI has identified known conflicts of interest; however, it is important to inform the FLF team of any further conflicts of interest as soon as possible so that proposals can be reassigned to other panel members in advance of the interviews.